MicroFocus/octane-jbehave-gherkin-reporter/README.md

 OctaneGherkinReporter constructor accepts two input parameters:</br>
 &nbsp;&nbsp;&nbsp;&nbsp;1. classLoader - your embedder class loader</br>
 &nbsp;&nbsp;&nbsp;&nbsp;2. resultDir - (optional) a path to write the reports.
 If no path provided OctaneGherkinReporter will write the reports to `target/jbehave/octane`.</br>

-This configuration is enough to allow executing the test jobs with JBehave by a CI server and reporting the results to Octane.

 ### Enable executions with test runners
 In addition to running test jobs by the CI you can use Octane's Test Runners to run specific feature files.</br>